munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 2.md

 Mayu is the keyboardist of the band member CHiSPA, Mayu is a tough bot, which means she has 60 skill point.
 She is 60% accurate when firing.
 Her reaction time is 0.3 seconds and she is sensitive footsteps.
 She holds her fire for 0.35 seconds before attacking.

-She is a good choice for open spaced maps on lower difficulties when she encounters a lone Terrorist due to her low skill and the fact he only wields the Schmidt Scout.
+She is a good choice for open spaced maps on lower difficulties when she encounters a lone Terrorist due to her low skill and the fact she only wields the Schmidt Scout.
 She will struggle to fight enemies at medium ranges or when the enemy force is in a group.
 Due to these setbacks, Mayu is best used in defending some important areas like bombsites.

 However, her co-op have been set to 25 (Low) and bravery have been set to 0 (Bad).
 Mayu has passive teamwork, she will not follow the player's commands except in the first round.
 She also likes to stay alone.
 Mayu is a very passive bot.
 She will retreat after spotting some enemies.
-In bomb defusal maps, he prefers to camp at a bombsite.
+In bomb defusal maps, she prefers to camp at a bombsite.

 Mayu prefers Schmidt Scout as her main weapon.
 When having sufficient money, she will buy Nighthawk 55C as her secondary.
 She does not buy or pick up other weapon.